New to Yoga? Things to Know Before Taking Your First Class

 In the traditional yogic wisdom, the guru-shishya parampara represents the sacred student-teacher relationship on the yogic path.
 As many modern yoga studios offer introductory packages and discounts, it’s tempting to “studio hop” and continually try new styles.
 However, once you find a teacher whose wisdom and teaching style resonates with you, consider committing to deepen that connection over time.
 Rather than chasing deals, invest in your personal growth by developing an authentic guru-shishya bond with your instructor.
 Allow their guidance to root you in yogic journey.

-What to expect at Repose Yoga
+What to expect at Repose Yoga in Mount Waverley

 So, what should a newcomer expect in one of my classes?
 A little sharing, barrels of laughter, and immersion in traditional techniques – the core pillars of asana, pranayama, and meditation.
 Expect to breathe fully, release what no longer serves you, and tune into your inner wisdom.
 Trust in the gradual process of learning and allow yourself to repose as you reconnect with your most authentic self on the mat.